-It's quite generous to believe that any leader can succeed in any situation, but the facts don't support that optimistic view.
+It's quite generous to believe that any leader can succeed in any situation, but the facts don't support that optimism.
 We know that people may excel in a given challenge and then perform poorly in a different challenge.

 How can the same bright, thoughtful, hard-working person show up that differently?
 Two factors explain why:

-- 1. How we're wired: Our view that people don't change quickly is based on the incredibly strong science about intelligence and personality.
-It's those two traits that best predict potential in any situation and our levels of each change little after our late teens. - Intelligence: We know that our individual intelligence determines how fast we learn and how fast we process and apply information.
-It's the largest predictor of success in any situation and it can explain up to about 25% of why we succeed.
+1. How we're wired: Our view that people don't change quickly is based on the incredibly strong science about intelligence and personality.
+It's those two traits that best predict potential in any situation and our levels of each change little after our late teens.